Singapore Short-Selling Rules

 Discretionary managed portfolio: (i.e. separately managed account).
-Your firm's relationship to the assets of this portfolio are that you only act as discretionary asset manager (for some underlying client/investor).
+Your firm's relationship to the assets of this portfolio is that you only act as a discretionary asset manager (for some underlying client/investor).

 In this situation, ShortSGReportingType should be configured on each portfolio as follows: